Welcome to the fluidfm forum

 We recommend the following containers for our FluidFM probes, depending of the platform and probe form-factor:

-FluidFM ADD-ON for FlexAFM and Nanowizard: 24 well plate
+FluidFM AFM Series for FlexAFM and Nanowizard: 24 well plate.

-FluidFM ADD-ON for BioScope Resolve: Blister used for shipping of probes
+FluidFM AFM Series for BioScope Resolve: Blister used for shipping of probes.

-FluidFM BOT: 12 well plate with fitting storage adapter (accessory available form Cytosurge)
+FluidFM BIO Series: 12 well plate with fitting storage adapter (accessory available form Cytosurge).

 Store in liquid:

 The probe was used in a liquid medium such as cell buffer or water.
-It now should also be stored in water so that drying out of the probe won’t deposit crystals or contaminants on the probe’s surface, eventually clogging the aperture.
+It now should also be stored in water so that drying out of the probe will not deposit crystals or contaminants on the probe’s surface, eventually clogging the aperture.

 Store the probe in distilled, filtered water with added 2% antibiotic and antimycotic solution (Sigma-Aldrich, A5955).